 I half flew, half rolled backwards.
 The wyrm’s lunge missed me.
 I moved further up in the air and dodged to the side as the wyrm lunged through the sand and snapped at me.

 I drew my blade and swooped downward.
 The wyrm’s tubes opened and clear acid jetted at me.
 The stream barely missed as I flapped over it.
 I swooped back down.
 The creature roared and snapped at me as I came.
-I rolled in mid-air, avoiding the snapping jaws.
+I rolled in mid-air, avoiding the powerful jaws.
 I plunged my blade through the wyrm’s eye and pierced its brain.
 The creature collapsed onto the sand.

 I burned it as a sacrifice to the goddess Nemesis.
 I was almost proficient enough in the way of the sword to challenge the Magi, almost.